bohurupishopping/imagine-studio/plan.md

 Backend Actions:
 1. Fetch "design" details from the supabase db table for the user id,
 2. Fetch order details from the WooCommerce REST API:
 3. Validate the order ID and ensure the payment status is completed/paid.
+**Completed**

+**working**
 Combine data:
-Image URL (from Supabase Storage).
+Image URL (public_url from Supabase database)).
-Text customization details (from Supabase database).
+Selected Text customization details (from Supabase database).
 Order details (from WooCommerce).
-Store the combined data in a new Supabase database table.
+Store the combined data in a new Supabase database table "order" (we also need sql to create this table).

 State Management:

 Maintain the fetched order details in local state until saved.